Jamie Balfour

 Absolute positioning often fixes a variety of issues on modern browsers but messes up older browsers such as Internet Explorer 8.

-I say this because absolute positioning is actually one of the easiest ways to make an element the exact size that you want and in the exact place that you want.
-This is why this solution actually works well for this problem.
+I say this because absolute positioning is one of the easiest ways to make an element the exact size that you want and in the exact place that you want.
+This is why this solution works well for this problem.

-This solution works well also because it forces the sidebar to stretch the height of the page and works with fixed width sidebars and scalable sidebars (I used this solution for a while since it worked well).
+This solution works well also because it forces the sidebar to stretch the height of the page and works with fixed-width sidebars and scalable sidebars (I used this solution for a while since it worked well).

 The first step is to make the container element relative: